Back to Glossary

 Technical

-A front wing is an aerodynamic component mounted at the front of a race car that creates downforce to push the car toward the track surface for better grip and handling.
+A front wing is an aerodynamic component mounted at the very front of a race car that pushes the vehicle downward to increase grip and improve cornering performance.

 The front wing is typically the first part of the car that air hits as the vehicle moves forward.
-This makes it incredibly important for controlling how air flows around the entire car.
-Good airflow management helps other parts of the car work better, including the cooling system and rear aerodynamic components.
+This makes it incredibly important not just for creating downforce, but also for controlling where air flows around the rest of the car.
+By directing air properly, the front wing helps other aerodynamic parts like the underbody and rear wing work more effectively.